Your Stay at Hunters Hill Private Hospital

 All staff wear name badges as a means of identification and internal security.
 The badge shows the staff member’s name and position.
 If you cannot see a staff member’s identification badge you may ask them to show you.

 Wireless internet access is available throughout the facility.
-Access cards can be obtained from Main Reception (available for 72 hours from activation).

 We require all visitors and patients to turn off their mobile phone when entering the operating theatre area.

 Some complimentary copies of newspapers are available.
 Electronic access is also available to some newspapers.

 The ward areas are under the supervision of the Nurse Unit Manager during weekdays and a Team leader and Hospital In charge on evening, night and weekend shifts.
 Any problems that may occur during your stay should be raised with these staff members.

 Pharmaceutical services are provided to inpatients through the Ramsay Pharmacy.

 A team of highly-trained and experienced pharmacists and technicians dispense medications and provide clinical advice under your doctor’s direction.